 Wool or merino wool has various features and functions, but it is not flawless.

 - Easily absorbs moisture and becomes heavy

 Wool can get quite heavy as it is great at absorbing moisture.
-This also means that wool takes longer to dry and synthetic fibers, but compared to cotton, it actually dries faster.
+This also means that wool takes longer to dry than synthetic fibers, but compared to cotton, it actually dries faster.

 - Liked by insects

 Soft, natural fibers such as wool, cashmere, and silk are prone to damage by insects.

 - Easily damaged

 The relatively short fibers of wool mean that wool fabrics are easier damaged than synthetic and cotton fibers.
 However, small holes can easily be fixed with a bit of pure wool and a needle.